 |Constipation||Aloe Vera, Fenugreek, Ragweed, Senna, Psyllium|

 |Skin irritation||Calendula, Holy Basil, Milk Thistle, Panax Ginseng|

-|Pain||Marijuana, Boswellia, Circumin/Turmeric, White Willow Bark|
+|Pain||Marijuana, Boswellia, Curcumin/Turmeric, White Willow Bark, Arnica|

 |Shortness of breath||Hawthorn, Eucalyptus, Lobelia, White Pine Bark|